-Figure 9: A series of ten perturbations, all with the same wavelength (16 km), generated by the small scale variability model added to mean profiles of temperature and density from the MCD.
-Left plot: Atmospheric temperatures (including unperturbed profile).
-Right plot: density deviations (i.e. perturbed over unperturbed density ratios).
-Profiles obtained at longitude 230° East, latitude 30° South, Solar Longitude Ls= 73° and a local time of 10 hours.
+Figure 10: A series of ten perturbations, all with the same wavelength (16 km), generated by the small scale variability model added to mean profiles of temperature and density from the MCD with the example of a horizontal displacement.
+From left to right plot: depiction of the horizontal displacement along Latitude and Longitude; Atmospheric temperatures along the horizontal track (including unperturbed profile); Density deviations along the horizontal track (i.e. perturbed over unperturbed density ratios).
+Profiles obtained at altitude 80000 m, Solar Longitude Ls= 73° and a local time of 10 hours.